sealmove/shogi-days-of-gytheio/index.md

 layout: home
 ---

-This website presents information regarding a Shogi tournament in Gytheio, which will take place during 24-26 May 2024.
+This website presents information regarding a Shogi tournament in Gytheio, Greece, which will take place during 24-26 May 2024.

+The games of the main tournament are FESA-rated.